About this author Rev. Dr Nancy Ash, DD, PhD

-The Ultimate Brain Exercise As a serious practitioner and instructor in the vast field of the science of mind training for more than 30 years, the ultimate exercise for the brain is most definately meditation.
+The Ultimate Brain Exercise As a serious practitioner and instructor in the vast field of the science of mind training for more than 30 years, the ultimate exercise for the brain is most definitely meditation.

 The purpose of this general discussion will be an introductory overview into types of meditation methods with an emphasis on sacred, spiritual fitness as a portal to the Soul.